 The South Node, on the other hand, is the past, what you know and have experienced (in early life or in past lives).
 It's familiar and comfortable, so we tend to hang out around the South Node for a while, and can revert to it in times of stress and emotional upset.
 But this causes the South Node to become bad habits we need to break, emotional crutches we need to let go of, and comes with a lot of baggage that has to be understood and released.

-If you're interested in using astrology for personal growth like this and don't know where to start, make sure you sign up for the free Heal Your Soul Checklist, which lists 9 astrological points for you to address on your healing journey.
+If you're interested in using astrology for personal growth like this and don't know where to start, make sure you sign up for the free Heal Your Soul Checklist, which lists 9 astrological points for you to use on your healing journey.
 Sign up HERE.

 South Node Astrology